bangle-io/bangle-io-help/docs/getting started.md

 - Run the `New workspace` action.

-- :medal_military: We _strongly_ recommend that you save notes in **Your computer** to take full advantage of bangle.
+- :medal_military: We _strongly_ recommend that you save notes in **File system** to take full advantage of bangle.

-- Once you select **Your computer,** you will be shown a directory picker.
-You can open your existing markdown notes directory or create a new one.
+- Next click `Browse` and you will be shown a directory picker.
+You can open your existing markdown notes directory or create a new one :sparkling_heart:.

 > :warning: _Don't forget to backup before opening your data.
 If you are in hurry simply copy and paste all your notes to another location to create a backup._